-Highlight the desired option or value and press (18) to select.
+Highlight the desired option or value and press ® to select.

-The Menu
+The ■ Menu

-The menu is context-sensitive: its contents vary with camera settings or the type of image displayed; options that are currently unavailable are shown in gray.
-The menu is not available in auto mode.
+The Immenu is context-sensitive: its contents vary with camera settings or the type of image displayed; options that are currently unavailable are shown in gray.
+In auto mode, pressing Immediately displays the shooting mode menu (Immediately 6).